Over 100 Years of Technology Services in

 In 2001, the company began offering high-speed internet to the Dumont and Allison telephone subscribers.

 By 2003, every telephone customer had access to high-speed internet if they wanted it.

-On January 1, 2004, the company began its conversion from analog to digital cable TV service.
+On January 1, 2004, the company began its conversion from analog to digital streaming video service.
 The conversion was done on March 31, 2004.
-Now the company provides digital cable TV service to all customers in Dumont, Bristow, and Allison.
+Now the company provides digital streaming video service to all customers in Dumont, Bristow, and Allison.
 The new service includes Pay Per View, Music, and Movieplexes.